I just came back from a “run.” I say “run” because people walking to work were passing me by – my speed is super slow.

 What does this mean?

-When I wake up, I won’t be able to see the list of Facebook messages from the Seeker Sisters, my daily coaching group for high vibration women, God bless them.
+When I wake up, I won’t be able to see the list of Facebook messages from the Seekers, my daily coaching group for high vibration people, God bless them.
 I won’t be able to see the little red flag with 52 new emails.
 I won’t have a voicemail from my Mom.
 Yet.